Coronavirus: German evacuation flight from China carried two infected people | DW | 02.02.2020

 Singapore announced two new infections on Saturday, bringing the city-state's total to 18.

-On Sunday, the foreign ministry announced an entry ban on all foreign nationals arriving from mainland China.
+On Sunday, the New Zealand Foreign Ministry announced an entry ban on all foreign nationals arriving from mainland China.
+Australia has imposed a temporary entry ban on foreigners who have traveled through China.

 DW sends out a selection of the day's news and features.
 Sign up here.